 In rare cases, the main sewer line can break, become blocked or be overwhelmed with stormwater resulting in area-wide backups.
 Monroe County Pure Waters continually maintains and repairs the City of Rochester’s public sewer system and the sanitary sewer system in the towns of Gates, Chili and Ogden—reducing the potential for backups.

 If your property has not been protected and you experience a sewer backup, a quick response will go a long way toward limiting the possibility of long term health effects and property damage.
 This page includes helpful phone numbers where you can receive additional information and advice.
 Keep it in a handy place for quick reference if you have a sewer problem.

-If you have a backup, call a plumber.
-The plumber should be able to troubleshoot and fix almost all causes of a sewer backup.
+Main sewer issues in many geographic areas in the county are handled by local towns/villages.
+Monroe County Pure Waters conducts sewer operations and maintenance activities in the City of Rochester and the towns of Gates, Chili and Ogden only.
+If a backup occurs in these service areas, Pure Waters can be called at 753-7600 (Option #1).
+A Pure Waters maintenance crew will be dispatched.
+Constituents in Pure Waters' serviced areas also have the option to call a plumber.
+A plumber should be able to troubleshoot and fix almost all causes of a sewer backup.
 The county cannot recommend any plumber—check your Yellow Pages.
 You may want to get more than one estimate and check references.
 If the plumber believes that there is a malfunction with the main sewer or in your lateral on the street-side of a LLCO, Pure Waters can be called at 753-7600 (Option #1)—in Rochester, Gates, Chili and Ogden ONLY.
-A Pure Waters maintenance crew will be dispatched.
-Main sewer issues in other geographic areas in the county are handled by the local town/village.

 Cleaning Up After Floods/Sewer Backups